Inbibo/adonisfx_docs/docs/terminology.md

 **Volume Constraint**.
 A volume constraint defines the volume at rest of a geometry.
 During simulation, this constraint will try to preserve the volume of the geometry with the ability to introduce volume gain or loss modulated by the volume ratio parameter.

 **Volume Shape Preservation Constraint**.
-A volume shape preservation constraint defines the state of the shape of a unit of volume of a volumetric geometry on initialisation.
+A volume shape preservation constraint defines the state of the shape of a unit of volume of a volumetric geometry on initialization.
 This constraint is used by the fat solver to preserve the shape of every piece of volume existing in the structure generated between the inner and outer layers (fascia and fat geometries respectively) during simulation.

 ## Fat